HarshKapadia2/talks/git_internals/agenda.md

 - QnA

 ### Git Objects

+#### Summary

+- Show and explain the contents of Blob, Commit and Tree Objects.
+- Through an example, create a Directed Acyclic graph to show how Git connects these three objects together to manage different versions of files.
+- Showcase how efficient Git is
+    - At handling different versions of files and renaming of files.
+    - In storing versions of huge files.

+#### Details

 - Inroduce Git Objects.
 - In the dir A repo, add a file to show changes.